Contributors: Victoria Grainger, Founder, Wellness Works Canada

 Some of these advancements are amazing, while others have made the line between work, family, friends, community and personal time disappear.
 Some find this difficult to manage but it can be a good thing if we learn to leverage technology.

-Top Tips to Leverage Technology for Workplace Health and Performance
+Top Tips to Leverage Technology for Workplace Well-being and Performance

 Digital disruption is amazing and it can change our lives for the better if we embrace it and are smart about how we leverage it.
 Here are our top tips for employers.

 Give people opportunities to disconnect: Allocate a meeting room as a Recharging Station allowing employees to meditate or practice mindfulness.
-Implement a ‘right to disconnect’ policy for a after hours where feasible.
+Implement a ‘right to disconnect’ policy for after-hours where feasible.

 Allocate no email/text/distraction periods: Encourage employees to pick a 90 mins a day or half day a week to shut off their phone and email to focus.
 Offer In the Zone signs to allow people to work uninterrupted.